dsikaIgf/LGG_sc_Analysis/README.md

 ## Citation

-If you use these workflows, please cite this repository and the relevant primary literature for Seurat, SCType, CellChat, ccAFv2, Scanpy, scVelo, and CellRank.
+If you use these workflows, please cite this repository and the relevant primary literature for Seurat, SCType, CellChat, ccAFv2, Scanpy, scVelo.